james-wukong/Toronto-Weather-Forecast-Deep-Learning/README.md

 ## Purpose

-This project was part of my [python-weather](https://github.com/james-wukong/python-weather) project, but I think it would be more clear to create a new repository for weather forecasting in tornto.
+This project was part of my [python-weather](https://github.com/james-wukong/python-weather) project, but I think it would be clear to create a new repository for weather forecasting in Toronto.
 The main purpose of this project is to have some in-hand practises in deep learning and tensorflow framework.

 ## Dataset